jeromeetienne/learningthreejs.com-backup/source/_posts/2011-09-12-lets-Make-a-3D-game-keyboard.markdown

 ---
 layout: post
-title: "Let's Do a 3D Game: Keyboard"
+title: "Let's Make a 3D Game: Keyboard"
 date: 2011-09-12 17:31
 comments: true
 categories: [tutorial3dgame, three.js]
 ---

-This post is the first of a series **Let's do a 3d game**.
+This post is the first of a series **Let's Make a 3d game**.
 The [series](/blog/categories/tutorial3dgame/) will walk you down the path of game developement.
 It will describe the various parts of a web game: input handling, map generation,